How to Install HPLIP on Ubuntu (26.04, 24.04, 22.04)

 sudo snap connect hplip-printer-app:raw-usb

-sudo snap connect hplip-printer-app:cups-control
+sudo snap connect hplip-printer-app:avahi-control

 Post-Installation Configuration Steps